 “I am an agent from the 3rd heavens! … We penetrate through the earth [and] bring you to the devil through [the] Internet.
 Have you not seen us before?
 Don’t you hear people like Beyonce, Rihanna, Jay Z, all of them … they are worshipping us … I am Baphomet, yes!
 The god of the Illuminati, that is what I am … Jay Z is our king.”

-What actually amused me was the pastor’s loud response:
+What particularly amused me was the pastor’s response:

 “We command the spirit of Illuminati, perish! in the name of Jesus!
 We break all the Illuminati network in Nigeria!”
 The congregation replied with a loud “Amen!”